ybda/shmarks/README.md

 > shmarks ls
 ```

-List all saved marks like "/bin/ls -l" in column with dirs showed
+List all saved marks like "/bin/ls -l" in columns with dirs showed, colored

 ```bash
 > shmarks ls -d